hotwax/oms-documentation/newEraCaps/flows/fulfillment/wmsFeed/headerItem.md

 There is alot of logic here that I am not clear on.
 Need to review with the team.
 {% endhint %}

   - **Description:** Total price in Japanese Yen (JPY) for the order item, inclusive of the item unit price, item sales tax, and item discount amounts.
-  - **Additional Information:** The total_products_price, shipping_cost, and transaction_fee contribute to the calculation of this field.
-If the note attribute contains a key with the value "代引き手数料" (COD fee), the transaction_fee is set accordingly, and manual_cod_fee is flagged as true.

-Additional Notes

-- **total_products_price Calculation:**
-  - The `total_products_price` is calculated as `refundable_quantity * discountedUnitPrice` for each line item.
-  - There's a discussion point regarding whether to include the sum of all item unit prices of an order in this field.
-Further clarification is needed from New Era team.

-- **Total Price (JPY) Components:**
-  - The Total Price (JPY) (S-56) is determined by the sum of S-54 (Total Price (Without VAT)) and S-55 (VAT).
-  - It's mentioned that this sum also includes the `transaction_fee`.
-Clarification is needed on whether to accommodate the `transaction_fee` in this field.

-- **Discussion Required:**
-  - There's a note indicating the need to check the Ruby Code file for details.
-A specific question related to including the sum of all item unit prices in the `total_products_price` field requires discussion and clarification from the team.
+Effectivley the order grand total plus the COD Fee if applicable to the order.
+The order total shoudl come out to the same as S-53

 ## Shipping Cost (S-57 to S-103)